-Why do most persons go into psychotherapy?
-Well, there
+HY do most individuals go into

-can be many specific reasons, but there often is one basic, underlying reason:
+psychotherapy?
+Well, there can be many specific reasons, but there often

-lack continues to cause problems even in the present.
+family life, and this lack continues to cause problems even in the

 Now, one very